Koldinghus: Restoration

-The ongoing events in the Napoleonic wars were not favourable to the kingdom and funds remained too tight to immediately warrant a reconstruction of the castle.
+The ongoing events in the Napoleonic Wars were not favourable to the kingdom and funds remained too tight to immediately warrant a reconstruction of the castle.
 It remained a ruin for several decades to come and over time became a popular landmark visited by among others HC Andersen.

-It was eventually decided to restore the old castle and in 1991 it was completed.
+In the 1930'a, the large tower was reconstructed in bricks in order to save it from collapse.

+It was eventually decided to save the castle via a comprehensive conservation effort focusing on the principles of conservational reversibility, meaning that the restoration can be rolled back without causing harm to the monument, and that all remains of the structure were afforded equal historic importance.

+The architects Inger and Johannes Exner conceived the project, which was carried out under the tenure of museum director Poul Dedenroth-Schou, active from 1976 to 2013.

+The restoration lasted from 1976 and finished in 1993.
+The restoration was awarded the Europa Nostra Award in 1993.

 Exhibitions and events

 In December 2009, the museum hosted the exhibition e-Collection, organized in collaboration with the Design School Kolding and the Trapholt Art Museum.
 The exhibition was held in connection with the United Nations Climate Change Conference and included innovative motorcycles, jewelry and other eco-friendly designs.
 The exhibition was opened by Crown Prince Frederik.